tadster04/Clash-Royal-Assistant/README.md

 # Poblems

-The undo action ca only be used with number keys, not if the card was entered through the keyboard
+The undo action ca only be used with number keys, not if the card was entered through the keyboa

 When a card is played in the game the elixer bar freezes for an amount of time, the program does not incorperate this